 I use the Rank Tracker Enterprise version of Link-Assistant’s SEO software for keyword volumes.
 I explained the explanation of this in the following article.

-For example, let’s assume the word “Hair Transplant Prices” from the sub-breakdown as Long-Tail-Keywords in the keyword hair transplantation and the word D in Figure A. I put Figure A down again.
+For example, let’s assume “Hair Transplant Prices” from the sub-breakdown as Long-Tail-Keywords in the keyword hair transplantation and the word D in Figure A. I put Figure A down again.

-For example, 100 LEAD came from the word “Hair Transplant Prices.”
-It was in the air for 1 month.
-You have been ahead of all your competitors by bidding for the first position.
+For example, 100 LEAD came from “Hair Transplant Prices.”
+It was in the air for one month.
+You have been ahead of your competitors by bidding for the first position.
 For example, 5000 clicks came to your site.
-Now, you need to score an ANAMNEZ (customer background/history) score for these incoming leads.
+You need to score an ANAMNEZ (customer background/history) score for these incoming leads.
 So you need to measure the quality of incoming LEADs.
 This will be different in other sectors.

 Below I wrote anamnesis questions as an example:

-In this article, I gave you information about keyword strategy and returned on investment by making examples.
+This article gave you information about keyword strategy and return on investment by making examples.
 Do not forget to share, comment, and like.
 Stay well.